beginning of content

 4 to 8 year-olds 1½ serves a day

-people over 9 years 2 serves a day
+People over 9 years 2 serves a day

-A single serve of fruit is one of the following:
+A single serve of fruit is:

 Why should I eat grains and cereal foods?